rflare/CampfireApp/CONTRIBUTING.md

 # Contributing

-There is not much code in the parent repository.
+There is only a master branch.
-Thus, there is only one branch which is master.
+To contribute, make a pull request or something

 Some ways to contribute:
 - Updating submodules (preferably master branch)